Volscente/cheat_sheets/machine_learning/TensorFlow/docs.md

 ## Dataset Class
 It represents a sequence of elements.
 It could represent, for example, a set of data points with the corresponding labels.
+# TensorFlow Model
+## Sequential API
+It allows to create a model that is composed by several sequential layers, with a single input/output.
+## Functional API
+It allows to create an arbitrary model, not only a Sequential Model.
+## Subclassing API
+Implements everything from scratch.